Libensemble/spack_libe/theta/theta-build-libe.md

 Build on front-end or MOM nodes with:

     nohup spack install -j16 py-libensemble @0.5.2 +mpi +scipy +petsc4py +nlopt ^py-scipy cflags="-xAVX2" ^petsc~mpi~hdf5~hypre~superlu-dist cflags="-xAVX2" ^nlopt cflags="-xAVX2"&

+### Actions

+* Environment setup tries to load modules from the wrong place (reported to Spack).
+* Propose petsc4py does not depend on MPI/petsc+mpi, but just petsc.
+Is there a reason this is set.
+* Determine why SciPy fails on MOM node
+* Try re-build from scratch aiming to minimse back-end building required.